Grounding Synthetic Data Evaluations of Language Models in Unsupervised Document Corpora: Multiple-choice vs open-ended questions

 These overly long synthetic questions result in an over-performance by smaller models on the generated benchmark as shown in \Cref{fig:question_overperformance_appendix}.
 We hypothesize this happens because the additional detail in the question provides the LM under evaluation more information to pattern match against text seen in the training phase, thereby increasing the likelihood that the LM retrieves memorized patterns relevant to the question.
 This effect is seen in \Cref{fig:question_length_overperf_mcq_appendix} for multiple choice, and \Cref{fig:question_length_overperf_oe_appendix} for open-ended.
 Both plots in \Cref{fig:question_overperformance_appendix} demonstrate LM benchmark evaluation accuracy over-performance ($\text{synthetic} - \text{original accuracy}$).

-While similar trends in question length and the over-performance that induces, the evaluation accuracy correlations and model rank order work equally well for open ended and multiple choice questions. \Cref{fig:eval_acc_mc_ensemble_appendix} plots the correlation in evaluation accuracy between the human reformatted questions and the synthetic generated benchmark for multiple choice, and \Cref{fig:eval_acc_oe_ensemble_appendix} for open-ended. \Cref{fig:eval_acc_mc_ensemble_appendix} shows a \texttt{sec\_qa($\diamond$)} dataset specific oddity: the over-performance on human questions (top right) stems from the multiple choice human questions being very easy and produces an approximately flat line over various synthetic versions generated by LMs.
-Interestingly enough, this over-performance disappears under the open-ended question regime for this dataset as seen in \Cref{fig:eval_acc_oe_ensemble_appendix}.
+While similar trends in question length and the over-performance that induces, the evaluation accuracy correlations and model rank order work equally well for open ended and multiple choice questions. \Cref{fig:eval_acc_mc_ensemble_appendix} plots the correlation in evaluation accuracy between the human reformatted questions and the synthetic generated benchmark for multiple choice, and \Cref{fig:eval_acc_oe_ensemble_appendix} for open-ended.

 \FloatBarrier